zackmdavis/Category_War/oh_god_please_dont.md

 [TODO: one-sentence summary of positions]

-While I have a friendly[^friendly] [ongoing dispute]() with Alexander about [the cognitive function of categories](), I must say that Alexander is much _less_ confused than Caplan about the relevant philosophy.
+While I have a friendly[^friendly] [ongoing dispute](https://www.lesswrong.com/posts/bSmgPNS6MTJsunTzS/maybe-lying-doesn-t-exist#6RY85nrkD28kodryK) with Alexander about [the cognitive function of categories](https://www.lesswrong.com/posts/esRZaPXSHgWzyB2NL/where-to-draw-the-boundaries), I must say that Alexander is _much less_ confused than Caplan about the relevant philosophy.
 (Seriously.
 Caplan believes in [nodeterministic free will](http://econfaculty.gmu.edu/bcaplan/freewill). [_Lame._](https://www.lesswrong.com/posts/FqJGfSrXphrcwpiZe/causality-and-moral-responsibility))

 [^friendly]: Well, friendly on Scott's side, anyway.
 My side of the conversation tends to involve more yelling, crying, cussing, and begging.
+It's okay if you think less of my character because of this—as long as your character assessments of _people_ making philosophy arguments, doesn't interfere with your ability to assess the correctness of the arguments themselves.

-Also, connotationally, Alexander seems sympathetic to crazy people, whereas Caplan seems broadly unsympathetic.
-Again I find myself siding with Alexander.
+And connotationally, Alexander seems sympathetic to crazy people, whereas Caplan seems broadly unsympathetic.
+Here again I find myself siding with Alexander and against Caplan.

-And yet, _speaking as a crazy person_, I find that I feel _much safer_ around people who take Caplan's view rather than people who take Alexander's view.
+And yet, _speaking as a crazy person_, I find that I feel _much safer_ around people who take Caplan's view (mental illness is fake) rather than people who take Alexander's view (mental illness is a useful construct).
+It seems worth trying to explain why.

-I think it has something to do with how the people who believe in mental illness keep _sending armed men to kidnap me and throw me in a secret jail, and charging me hundreds or thousands of dollars for it, all while piously _.
+I think it might have something to do with how the people who believe in mental illness keep _sending armed men to kidnap me, throw me in a secret jail, and charging me hundreds or thousands of dollars for it, all while piously _.

 [science-fiction short story]